dhuwail/academic-website/content/authors/admin/_index.md

   url: "http://www.isc.ku.edu.kw/"

 # Short bio (displayed in user profile at end of posts)
-bio: A pasitionate researcher in the Digital Health World.
+bio: A pasitionate researcher in the Digital World.
+Winner of Jaber Al-Ahmad Prize for Young Researchers in the field of Natural Sciences and Mathematics.

 interests:
+- Cybersecurity
 - Health Informatics
+- Software Engineering
+- Quality and Performance Improvement
 - GeoHealth and Geographical Information Systems
-- Information Systems Development, Adoption, and Evaluation.
+- Information Systems Development, Adoption, and Evaluation
-- Quality and Performance Improvement

 education:
   courses: